Last Updated: December 19, 2024

 • Be present at that address during normal business hours

 The agent’s presence during regular business hours is especially important; there are consequences if the state needs to locate your registered agent and can’t find them.
 The process server wouldn’t be able to deliver a legal notice to your business.
-As a result, you’d risk not knowing about a court case against you, and with it, the opportunity to defend yourself in court.
+As a result, you’d risk not knowing about a court case against you and, with it, the opportunity to defend yourself in court.

 Hawaii Registered Agent Services